Case of teacher's denied maternity leave due to summer birth goes before Illinois Supreme Court

-WOOD DALE, Ill. -- The Illinois Supreme Court is hearing a case Wednesday in which a claims her maternity leave was denied by her school district after giving birth to her daughter the day before school let out.
+WOOD DALE, Ill. -- The Illinois Supreme Court heard a case Wednesday in which a claims her maternity leave was denied by her school district after giving birth to her daughter the day before school let out.

 Teachers at Wood Dale's Westview Elementary School can take sick leave after the birth of a child in accordance with the Illinois School Code.
 But Margaret Dynak claims Wood Dale School District 7 did not allow her to take her sick leave because her baby was born during summer break.